Site look funky?

-|Unusually high flow.
+High flow (above any/all 'guaranteed' release flows).
 Gauge (631 sq.mi. drainage) is just upstream of put-in, thus very accurately reflects flow in this reach.
 Flow regulated by dam with scheduled releases.

 While put-in is possible at Little Bull Dam, Wisconsin Electric Recreation Area #22 (as

 formerly listed in the heading for this reach), doing so requires putting in on (and ferrying